ugovaretto/pdtt/xdp/README.md

 An eBPF-based tool to track network traffic per user in real-time, with support for specifying the network interface to monitor.
-Logs source and destination IP addresses for each connection.
+Logs source and destination IP addresses for each connection along with process names.

 ## Features